dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Main Deck, Fore

->The fore of the _Main Deck_ is dominated by a jib crane, currently locked down for travel.
-You saw this crane working relentlessly when the _Cattaro_ was loading back in _Durban._
+>The fore of the _Main Deck_ is dominated by the jib crane, currently locked down for travel.
+You saw this crane working relentlessly when the _Cattaro_ was loading back in _Durban_.

+>A rail keeps passengers and crew from going overboard, but there's also a rail surrounding the _Hold_ doors, which cover the cargo stored below.

 ###Main Deck, Aft

+>The

 ###Galley